오디오 버스(Audio buses)¶

 - Since the scale is logarithmic, true zero (no audio) can't be represented.

-- Because of the above, your sound mix should work in a way where the sound output of the Master Bus (more on that later), should never be above 0dB.
+- To avoid clipping, your sound mix be arranged so that the output of the Master Bus (more on that later) never exceeds 0dB.

 - Every 3dB below the 0dB limit, sound energy is halved.
 It means the sound volume at -3dB is half as loud as 0dB. -6dB is half as loud as -3dB and so on.